Maran123-spec/Task-8/README.md

 I learned that VPNs use encryption to hide your internet traffic, protect you on public Wi-Fi, and help bypass censorship or geo-blocks.
 However, free VPNs may have server or speed limitations.

 Benefits:

-Hides your real IP address
+1)Hides your real IP address

-Encrypts your traffic
+2)Encrypts your traffic

-Protects your privacy online
+3)Protects your privacy online

 Limitations:

-Can slow down your internet speed
+1)Can slow down your internet speed

-Fewer server options on free plans
+2)Fewer server options on free plans

-You must trust the VPN provider not to log or misuse your data
+3)You must trust the VPN provider not to log or misuse your data